 Salesmate’s template is in the same mold as the first two templates on this list.
 With your deal stage, forecast and deal size taking center stage.

-It’s also per rep, so you can see, at a glance, who’s doing what.
+It’s also per sales reps, so you can see, at a glance, who’s doing what.

 If you came into this article wondering what a sales pipeline was, and you’re now a sales pipeline expert, our job is done.